 This is a route for experienced hikers since it includes the grade 1 scramble of Y Gribin, as well as a descent of the Devil’s Kitchen, which can be tricky in wet conditions.

-From the Visitor’s Centre begin along the well maintained path to Cwm Idwal.
-At the junction take the track straight ahead to Cwm Bochlwyd (whereas the main stone path hooks around to the right).
-Climb up to Nant Bochlwyd.
+From the Visitor’s Centre begin along the well maintained path towards Cwm Idwal.
+At the junction, take the stone path which leads straight ahead towards Tryfan and Cwm Bochlwyd (the main stone path hooks around to the right and continues on to Llyn Idwal).
+Climb up alongside the river to Nant Bochlwyd.

-Upon reaching the lake turn right and begin the climb of Y Gribin.
-This climb starts as an easy grassy ridge that meanders upwards, however don’t be fooled as it then becomes a descent grade 1 scramble.
-Stay on the ridge proper for a tougher climb, with paths to the right hand side being an easier option.
+Upon reaching the lake (Lyn Bochlwyd) turn right and begin the climb of Y Gribin.
+This climb starts as an easy grassy ridge that meanders upwards, however don’t be fooled as it then becomes a decent grade 1 scramble.
+Stay on the ridge proper for a tougher more exposed climb, with paths to the right hand side being an easier option.

 The ridge tops out, not at a summit, but at Bwlch Ddwy Glyder (the valley between Glyder Fawr and Glyder Fach).